Howdju/howdju/premiser-ui/README.md

       those disjustifications, then the system loses its confidence of the falsehood of the quote for that user and similar users.
     * System can learn to find these required quote/statement pairs and show them to users for feedback

+# Quotes and authors
+* What the system is really trying to capture is events.
+A quote isn't an event, a person saying something is an event, an organization publishing something is an event.
+So video might evidence the former, and a website the latter.
+But what gets tricky is when an article quotes someone else.
+So now the event is the publishing of the article, but it contains an imputation of another event.
+It would be great to capture this.

 # Modification rules
 * Can only delete bases (justifications/quotes) if other users haven't used them as bases
   * If super user deletes them, must cascade delete to justifications